 Sample thesis statements:

-Here are characteristics of a good thesis statement:
+Here are five characteristics of a good thesis statement:

 An exception to this rule is expository essays.
 These essays present facts to explain a concept, so they cannot be debatable.